ibonkonesa/barber-shop/README.md

 -index: here is where server code is.
 You are free to update / get better this code.
 Basically, there are 3 functions:

   * createBooking.
-Is a trigger launched when a reservation is created in the database
+Is a trigger launched when a reservation is created in the database.
+This function will notify if you configure mailing.
-  * deleteBooking.
-Launched when a reservation is deleted.
-It's executed automatically.
   * createToken.
 This is a http function.
 It returns a token used by the webapp in order to modify a reservation

 -serviceAccountKey.json: If you clone this repo this file shouldn't exists.
 It's the server side (remember, cloud function act as a server) configuration file.